MoustafaGadallah183/RickAndMortyApp-Yassir/README.md

 * **Search & Filter**: Live search for characters by name.
 * **Character Detail View**: Status, species, origin, and other details.
 * **Pagination**: Dynamic load more while scrolling.
+* Modular Design: Networking and Coordinator implemented as local Swift Packages for reusability and separation of concerns.
 * **Swift Concurrency**: `async/await` for network calls.
 * **Clean Architecture**: MVVM + Coordinator for organized, maintainable code.
 * **Dependency Injection**: Easily swap repositories and coordinators for testing.